 At the moment we are in what I call the ‘Wild West’ of VR.
 Hundreds of new companies are cropping up everywhere to capitalise on the new technology and experimenting with how it can be used, for good and for worse.
-It’s an exciting time where the new kid appearing with a solitary stand and blank walls could be an influential player in a short two years time.
+It’s an exciting time where the new kid appearing with a solitary stand and blank walls could be an influential player in perhaps two years time.

 It is also a harsh time – many companies do not have large finances, and are reliant on either self-funding themselves or Early Access.
 There are companies who are up and ready to throw money at a cool idea, and many companies have profited from it – however many are suffering from a lack of attention, and it can be difficult for many to carve a decent slice of the metaphorical cake.

-And in all of this, the real winners are not the new companies or brands experimenting – it is the conference organisers making the safest investments in 2016.
+And in all of this, the real winners are not the new companies or brands experimenting – it is the conference

 The sheer amount of conferences and people attempting to become thought leaders in the space mean that a good many are trying to have as many people come as possible.
 It is also a safe bet – VR is new and exciting, and making a conference on it makes sure that they get a good bit of income as well.

 Thomas Gere, Tech Evangelist and Entrepreneur, agrees that the conference organisers are reaping in the benefits, but the practice is also beneficial for the industry as well: “I guess when new tech is coming to market, events mushroom and there is a battle of getting exposure and also monetise the buzz… I agree that this might lower the quality of some of those events but as long as they provide a VR experience then I think they are a window to get people aware of one of the main VR technology breakthrough: VR immersion.
 This is very important to maximise customer/corporate adoption.”